2BAB/Extending-Android-Builds-Playground/README.md

-# Extending-Android-Builds
+# Extending Android Builds

-This is the code repository for *Extending-Android-Builds: A Gradle and Android Gradle Plugin Primer*.
+This is the repository of samples and materials for *Extending Android Builds: Pragmatic Gradle and AGP Skills with Kotlin*.